intel/neural-compressor/examples/pytorch/language_translation/README.md

    * Before running any of these GLUE tasks you should download the [GLUE data](https://gluebenchmark.com/tasks) by running [this script](https://gist.github.com/W4ngatang/60c2bdb54d156a41194446737ce03e2e) and unpack it to some directory `$GLUE_DIR`.
    * For SQuAD task, you should download SQuAD dataset from [SQuAD dataset link](https://rajpurkar.github.io/SQuAD-explorer/)
+   * For language model, you should get a file that contains text on which the language model will be fine-tuned.
+A good example of such text is the [WikiText-2 dataset](https://blog.einstein.ai/the-wikitext-long-term-dependency-language-modeling-dataset/).

 ### 3. Prepare pretrained model
   Before use Intel® Low Precision Optimization Tool, you should fine tune the model to get pretrained model, You should also install the additional packages required by the examples: